Joey Lauren Adams: Career

-Adams' performance in Chasing Amy earned her both the 1997 Chicago Film Critics Award and Las Vegas Film Critics Society Award for Most Promising Actress, and a Golden Globe nomination for Best Actress-Motion Picture Musical or Comedy.
+Joey Adams' performance in Chasing Amy earned her both the 1997 Chicago Film Critics Award and Las Vegas Film Critics Society Award for Most Promising Actress, and a Golden Globe nomination for Best Actress-Motion Picture Musical or Comedy.
 From there, Adams was originally slated to play the female lead in Smith's next film, 1999's Dogma, but Linda Fiorentino ultimately won the role.
 However, she would later make brief appearances in two other Smith projects: the 2001 film Jay and Silent Bob Strike Back, and the 2004 animated short Clerks: The Lost Scene, featured on the Clerks X DVD.
 In both of these appearances, Adams reprises the role of Alyssa Jones.
 Her post-Smith projects included playing a spunky veterinarian's assistant who falls in love with a single father (Vince Vaughn) in 1998's A Cool, Dry Place.
-The following year, Adams appeared in her first big-budget Hollywood release, playing Adam Sandler's love interest in the successful comedy Big Daddy.
-She then went on to appear in many smaller films, including Beautiful and In the Shadows.
+The next year, Adams appeared in her first big-budget Hollywood release, playing Adam Sandler's love interest in the successful comedy Big Daddy.
+She then appeared in many smaller films, including Beautiful and In the Shadows.
 In 2005, she had a guest role in an episode of the TV series Veronica Mars.

-Also in 2006, Adams released her directorial debut film, Come Early Morning, starring Ashley Judd, Jeffrey Donovan, Diane Ladd, Tim Blake Nelson and Laura Prepon.
+In 2006, Adams released her directorial debut film, Come Early Morning, starring Ashley Judd, Jeffrey Donovan, Diane Ladd, Tim Blake Nelson and Laura Prepon.
 The film, shot on location in Little Rock, Arkansas, was selected for the 2006 Sundance Film Festival.

-In 2006, she, along with Lian Lunson and Nicole Holofcener, was awarded the Women in Film Dorothy Arzner Directors Award.
+Also in 2006, she along with Lian Lunson and Nicole Holofcener, was awarded the Women in Film Dorothy Arzner Directors Award.
 On November 24, 2009, Interscope Records released Adams' directorial debut for a music video entitled "Belle of the Boulevard" by Dashboard Confessional.
 Adams returned to TV in March 2010, on the Showtime series The United States of Tara.
 She appeared in six episodes as Pammy, a barmaid who falls for Buck, one of the title character's alternate personalities.

-Adams is also known for her distinctive voice which one film critic referred to as that of a "sex-kitten-on-helium".
-Regarding her voice, Adams commented: "It's not a normal voice.
+Adams is known for her distinctive voice which one film critic referred to as that of a "sex-kitten-on-helium".
+Regarding her voice, Adams commented, "It's not a normal voice.
 It doesn't fit into people's preconceptions about what a woman's voice should sound like.
 My mom doesn't think I have an unusual voice, though.
 I'm sure it's helped me get some roles.
 But Chasing Amy I almost didn't get.
 There was concern the voice would grate on some people, which some critics said it did."
 Another film critic said that whether viewers loved it or hated it, her voice had "the potential to hypnotize."